 Now, I didn’t truly quit.
-I still had my faith in Jesus.
+Deep down I still had my faith in Jesus.
 But I lacked the relationship.
 I wouldn’t go to God.
-I had faith in Him but I didn’t walk in it.
+My belief in Him was there but I didn’t walk in it.
 I felt like an outsider.
 Unwanted.
 Unaccepted.
 Uninvited.
 Because that was how this person had made me feel.

 He saw my mess.
 He saw my fear.
-He saw my loneliness.
+And He saw my loneliness.

 Oh, and there was loneliness.
 I didn’t even feel my Christian sisters wanted to know me.
 I still go through that today, like somehow they will see I snuck in!
 So I kept everyone at a distance and only built surface friendships.
 I tried to be everything to everyone so that people wouldn’t see the failure this person said I was.